mindsresearch/between_bytes/docs/getting_started/index.rst

 User Guide
 ==========

-Welcome to SelfScape Insight!
+Welcome to Between Bytes!
 This guide will help you get started with the project.

 .. grid:: 1 2 2 2
    :gutter: 4